dedbox/racket-algebraic/README.md

 The product constructors `Just` and `Nothing` can be matched against directly, or they can be applied to argument lists to produce instances of the product type.
 An instance is a transparent data structure that resembles a tagged tuple.
-Algebraic Racket imposes no compile-time restrictions on the kind or number of arguments accepted by product constructors.
+Algebraic Racket imposes no restrictions on the kind or number of arguments accepted by product constructors.

 ```
 > (values (Just) (Just 1) (Just 1 2))